benbroks/CellSimulation/README.md

 - param.h
     - N: Number of Cells.
     - T: Number of Cell Transitions.
-    - CpG Site Flip Rate is decided at simulation start along a uniform distribution.
-Each CpG site has a unique flip rate, it persists across cells.
+    - B: Mode of CpG Site Flip Rates [Select 0 for an Exponential Relationship (peak at Bin 0.5) and 1 for Manual Entry.
     - SMin: Lower bound of CpG Site Flip Rate.
     - SMax: Upper bound of CpG Site Flip Rate.
     - R: Random Cell Replacement Rate. [i.e. At every transition, each cell has R prob. of regenerating with age = 0]
     - OR: Orderly Replacement Rate. [i.e. At every transition, OR*N cells will regenerate with age = 0]
     - X: Neoplasia Cycle Number.
 The cycle number at which a random cell becomes cancerous/neoplastic.